k-i-b-i-wott/POSTGRESQL/5-Math-functions.md

 ```

 ## Truncate
-The truncate function truncates a number to a specified number of decimal places.
+The truncate function truncates/ shorten a number to a specified number of decimal places.
 ```sql
 SELECT TRUNCATE(3.14159, 2);
 ```